igor-baiborodine/kiroule.com/content/article/bilberry-hugo-theme-summing-up-the-year-2022/index.md

 - Search form hijacking focus
 - Long title/subtitle overlapping header

-From all of the above, I would like to point out that it became possible to use the theme as a [Hugo module](https://gohugo.io/hugo-modules/).
+From all of the above, I would like to note that the most important improvement was the ability to use the theme as a [Hugo module](https://gohugo.io/hugo-modules/).
 Of course, it required effort, and not everything worked out the first time, but nevertheless, this feature was successfully implemented.